-- On a Windows machine, choose Start Menu -> Programs -> Statistics Math-> Matlab. - On a Unix machine type matlab to run it interactively.
+- On windows NT, choose Start Menu -Programs-Statistics-Math-Matlab. - On Ships, Nations, Davinci, and all timesharing systems, type matlab to run it interactively.
 Note that plots will be displayed in an X-window, if you have set the DISPLAY variable.
 You may also type matlab -display hostname:0.

-Note that on some machines Matlab may take 15 to 20 seconds to load.
+Note that Matlab typically takes 10-15 seconds to load.
 Eventually, you should see: